On schemes evinced by generalized additive decompositions and their regularity: Introduction

 \subsection{Funding}

+DT has been supported by the European Union's H2020 Programme ERC-669891, and by the Research Foundation - Flanders via the FWO postdoctoral fellowship 12ZZC23N and the travel grant V425623N.
 AB has been partially supported by GNSAGA of INDAM.
-DT has been supported by the European Union's H2020 Programme ERC-669891, and by the Research Foundation - Flanders via the FWO postdoctoral fellowship 12ZZC23N and the travel grant V425623N.
+AB and AO have been funded by the European Union under NextGenerationEU.
+PRIN 2022 Prot. n.
+2022ZRRL4C$\_$004 and Prot. n.
+20223B5S8L, respectively.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
+Neither the European Union nor the granting authority can be held responsible for them.

 All the authors have been partially supported by the Thematic Research Programme ``Tensors: geometry, complexity and quantum entanglement", University of Warsaw, Excellence Initiative – Research University and the Simons Foundation Award No. 663281.